isabella232/advertising-cloud.en/help/dsp/audiences/ccpa-opt-out-segment-create.md

 # Create and Implement a CCPA Opt-out-of-Sale Segment

-You can track users IDs from consumer opt-out-of-sale requests on your website, per the California Consumer Privacy Act (CCPA), by creating and implementing a CCPA opt-out-of-sale segment.
+You can create a segment to track users IDs from consumer opt-out-of-sale requests on your website, per the California Consumer Privacy Act (CCPA).
 Users remain in CCPA opt-out-of-sale segments indefinitely.

 Once the segment pixel tag is implemented, Advertising Cloud will begin to collect a pool of IDs on the advertiser’s behalf.

 >[!NOTE]
 >
->* To track users who visit webpages for purposes not related to tracking CCPA opt-out-of-sale events, as well as users exposed to ads from desktop, mobile, and CTV devices, create a [custom segment](/help/dsp/audiences/audience-create-custom-segment.md).
+>* For information about how to communicate CCPA opt-out-of-sale requests to Advertising Cloud using the Adobe Experience Platform Privacy Service API, see [https://docs.adobe.com/content/help/en/advertising-cloud/privacy/ad-cloud-ccpa-opt-out-of-sale.html](https://docs.adobe.com/content/help/en/advertising-cloud/privacy/ad-cloud-ccpa-opt-out-of-sale.html).
->* For information about how to communicate CCPA opt-out-of-sale requests to Advertising Cloud using the Adobe Experience Platform Privacy Service API, see [https://docs.adobe.com/content/help/en/advertising-cloud/all/privacy/ad-cloud-ccpa-opt-out-of-sale.html](https://docs.adobe.com/content/help/en/advertising-cloud/all/privacy/ad-cloud-ccpa-opt-out-of-sale.html).
+>* To track users who visit webpages for purposes not related to tracking CCPA opt-out-of-sale events, as well as users exposed to ads from desktop, mobile, and CTV devices, create a [custom segment](/help/dsp/audiences/audience-custom-segment-create.md).

 1. Create the segment: